Why I'm Watching Tesla, AI Stocks — and the Bigger Race Reshaping Our Future

 Why Tesla's future is worth watching closely

-Elon Musk is one of the most controversial figures alive.
-He's also one of the most consequential.
-Whether you admire him or not, his commercial instincts and long-term bets — from electric vehicles to space to neural interfaces — have an unusual track record of forcing the future to arrive ahead of schedule.
+And then there's Elon Musk — one of the most controversial figures alive, and one of the most consequential.
+Whether you admire him or not, his commercial instincts and long-term bets have an unusual track record of forcing the future to arrive ahead of schedule.
 Ignoring him as a market force is an analytical mistake, regardless of your personal opinion of him.

-I'm fascinated by where this goes.
-Not in a fanboy way — in a "this is the most important story in technology and I want to understand it clearly" way.
+I'm genuinely fascinated by where this goes.
+Not in a fanboy way — in a "this is one of the most important stories in modern history and I want to understand it clearly" way.

 Why AI stocks more broadly?

 The AI transition is no longer a thesis — it's revenue.
-Nvidia, Microsoft, Google, and a growing list of players are posting real numbers.
-But the more interesting question, for investors who can see both sides of the Pacific, is: how does this race end?
-Who wins in semiconductors, in models, in applications, in autonomy?
+Nvidia, Microsoft, Google, and a growing ecosystem of companies are posting real numbers driven by real adoption.
+The more interesting question now is: who wins the next layer of this race — in models, in applications, in autonomy, in robotics?

 My approach: cautiously optimistic

 I'm not a permabull.
 I watch valuations, risks, and macro conditions as carefully as I watch the technology itself.
-Great technology and great investment returns are not the same thing, and I try never to confuse them.
+Great technology and great investment returns are not the same thing, and I try never to confuse the two.

-My goal here is to think out loud — rationally, honestly, with the benefit of a perspective that sits at an unusual intersection of cultures, experiences, and market knowledge.
+My goal here is to think out loud — rationally, honestly, with the benefit of living inside the technology I write about.

 What you'll find here